eduardofroes/planningEngine/README.md

-# planningEngine
+# CST Planning Engine
-Planning Engine designed to works with intengent agents.
+This project is intiative in building a planning system for inteligent agents.